Baker's CystSkip to the navigation

 A Baker's cyst may go away on its own.

 If arthritis or another problem is causing the Baker's cyst, your doctor may treat that problem.
 This usually makes the pain and swelling of a Baker's cyst go away.

 There are things you can do at home to help you feel better.

 - Use a cane, crutch, walker, or another device if you need help to get around.
 These can help rest your knee.

 - If you wear an elastic bandage around your knee, make sure it is snug but not so tight that your leg is numb, tingles, or swells below the bandage.
 Loosen the bandage if it is too tight.

 - Follow your doctor's instructions about how much weight you can put on your knee.

 - Stay at a healthy weight.
 Being overweight puts extra strain on your knee.

 Other Works Consulted

 - American Academy of Orthopaedic Surgeons and American Academy of Pediatrics (2010).
 Popliteal cyst.
 In JF Sarwark, ed., Essentials of Musculoskeletal Care, 4th ed., pp. 716–718.
 Rosemont, IL: American Academy of Orthopaedic Surgeons.

-Hanada E, et al. (2008).
-Baker's cyst.
-In WR Frontera et al., eds., Essentials of Physical Medicine and Rehabilitation: Musculoskeletal Disorders, Pain, and Rehabilitation, 2nd ed., pp. 315–317.
-Philadelphia: Saunders Elsevier.
+- Rosenberg D, Amadera J (2015).
+Baker cyst.
+In WR Frontera et al., eds., Essentials of Physical Medicine and Rehabilitation, 3rd ed., pp. 331–334.
+Philadelphia: Saunders.

 Primary Medical Reviewer William H. Blahd, Jr., MD, FACEP - Emergency Medicine

 Specialist Medical Reviewer Kenneth J. Koval, MD - Orthopedic Surgery, Orthopedic Trauma